Clinical Decision Support. Based on 2026 AHA/ACC Acute PE Guidelines. For educational support only. Always apply clinical judgement.

 Reversal Agents

-Restarting AC
+Restart AC

-Andexanet Alfa Anti-Xa reversal
+Andexanet Alfa Anti-Xa DOACs

 Reverses: Rivaroxaban · Apixaban · Edoxaban